robotology/natural-speech/biorec/zerorchallenge/README.txt

 - mainaehmm.m: this is used to generate the ZRSC files with hmm-encoders

-- hmmauto_learn.m: learns the hmm-encoder parameters using Expectation Maximization It's adapted from the mhmm_em function from K. Murphy's FullBNT toolbox
+- hmmauto_learn.m: learns the hmm-encoder parameters using Expectation Maximization It's adapted from the mhmm_em function from K. Murphy's BayesNet toolbox

-- ae_prob and ess_aehmm.m are used for the expectation step of EM.
+- ae_prob and ess_aehmm.m are used for the expectation step of the Expectation-Maximization (EM) algorithm.
 They are called by hmmauto_learn

 - getexplogs.m: used for the maximization  step of EM.
 It is called by hmmauto_learn

 - hmmauto_decode.m: decodes speech using the hmm-encoder

+3 different datasets are available for training at: https://zenodo.org/record/836692

+Testing tools are provided by the ZRSC Task1 evaluation tools